Heart Disease in Arkansas

 Heart disease is a term used to describe several conditions affecting the heart.
-These include coronary heart disease, heart attack, congestive heart failure, and congenital heart disease.
 Many people do not realize they are at risk for heart disease.
 More people die each year from heart disease than from any other cause.

 A heart attack happens when blood flow to part of the heart is blocked.
 If blood flow is blocked for long enough that part of the heart is damaged or dies.
 The medical term for this is myocardial infarction.
 Coronary artery disease can lead to a heart attack.